 Most alcohol tends to be high in calories and, depending on the alcohol itself or what it is being mixed with, high in sugar as well.
 Large amounts of empty calories and sugar can lead to weight gain.

 Drinking alcohol can also cause irritation of the gastrointestinal tract, commonly known as gastritis.
-Acute gastritis comes on quickly and often will go away in a few days.
 This is the type of gastritis that is most commonly associated with drinking.

 However, as you continue to do more and more damage to your gastrointestinal tract as a result of heavy, repeated drinking, acute gastritis can turn into chronic gastritis.
 The effects of chronic gastritis may have more of a delayed reaction and can last for months or even years before subsiding.

 Gastritis can lead to swelling not just in the stomach but in other parts of the body as well, including the face.
 It can also result in:

 Additionally, certain things we mix with alcohol can also increase the bloating that we experience after a night of drinking.
 Mixing alcohol with sugary or carbonated liquids can increase the risk of bloating, gassiness, and general discomfort.